BeauJoh/thesis/seminar/slides.md

 * Presented Architecture-Independent Workload Characterization tool:
     + Supports the collection of architecture-independent features of OpenCL application kernels.
     + First workload characterization tool to support multi-threaded and/or parallel workloads.
+* AIWC metrics generate a comprehensive feature-space representation $\rightarrow$ permits cluster analysis and comparison with the dwarf taxonomy.

+# Future Work -- AIWC

+\smaller

 * Features can be used to:
     + predict the most suitable device for a particular kernel -- for scheduling,
     + or to determine the limiting factors for performance,
     + allows developers to try alternative implementations (e.g. by reorganizing branches, eliminating intermediate variables ...).
     + inform accelerator designers & integrators of a scientific workloads -- ensures compute architectures are suitable for intended workloads.
-* AIWC metrics generate a comprehensive feature-space representation $\rightarrow$ permits cluster analysis and comparison with the dwarf taxonomy.

-# Future Work -- AIWC

 * Large working memory fix -- write traces to disk instead of linked-list on RAM
 * Prune features -- redundancy good for random-forests but bad for developers
 * Guide a developer to assess: